 You can increase your visibility by remaining consistent across these sites, local blogs, and even your community’s social media pages.
 The more your website or brand is mentioned, the more likely it is to come up in Google’s search engine results.

 Improve your Google Map Pack ranking by targeting these SEO strategies to a local area.
-Or you can hire a professional search engine optimization company so you can focus your efforts elsewhere.
+Or you can hire a California search engine optimization professional to do that work for you, so you can focus your efforts elsewhere.

 #5: Work to grow your online reviews